-Increasingly, organizations that outsource critical functions are asking for System and Organization Controls (SOC) reports to better understand the service provider’s information system and processes.
-However, confusion about the purpose of each reporting option have led many organizations to demand the wrong type of report.
+As vendor management [BC1]scrutiny intensifies, the pressure is on to demonstrate that your internal controls protect your customers’ sensitive data.
+Increasingly, organizations that outsource critical functions are asking for System and Organization Control (SOC) reports to better understand the service provider’s information systems and processes.
+However, confusion about the purpose of each assurance reporting option have led many organizations to demand the wrong type of report.

 Send this to a friend